jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 - `vim.keymap.set`
 - `nvim_set_keymap`

+NOW I KNOW WHY - `vim.keymap.set` is higher-level, and can take functions as a callback, where `nvim_set` can only take strings, either commands to invoke or lua functions in strings, etc.

 ### `<cmd>` vs `<plug>` in mappings

 when do I use which one, and why?
 I am not sure!